sethduda/AdvancedTrainSimulator/README.md

 **Features:**

-Drive and ride on trains in Arma 3!
+ - Drive and ride on trains in Arma 3!
-Supports all existing trains and tracks on Tanoa.
+ - Supports all existing trains and tracks on Tanoa.
-Create custom tracks by placing APEX track objects in the editor (see directions below).
+ - Create custom tracks by placing APEX track objects in the editor (see directions below).
-Multiplayer support.
+ - Multiplayer support.
 Mod only required to be installed on server.
-Supports APEX and CUPS train models.
+ - Supports APEX and CUPS train models.
-Supports APEX tracks (CUPS tracks still in the works!).
+ - Supports APEX tracks (CUPS tracks still in the works!).

 **Directions:**

 While outside of a train, there are a few actions you can perform.
 Look directly at the train to get these possible actions:

-Get in Train as Driver: When looking at a train engine, you'll get this option to become the driver of the train.
+ - Get in Train as Driver: When looking at a train engine, you'll get this option to become the driver of the train.
 See train driver controls below.
-Disconnect Car: When looking at a car connected to a train, you'll get this option.
+ - Disconnect Car: When looking at a car connected to a train, you'll get this option.
 This will disconnect the car from the train.
 The train cannot be moving.
-Ride Train: When looking at a train car (attached to a train someone else is driving) you'll get this option to ride the train.
+ - Ride Train: When looking at a train car (attached to a train someone else is driving) you'll get this option to ride the train.
 See train passenger controls below.

 Train Driver Controls:

-Move Forward (defaults to W key): Speed up the train Move Backward (defaults to S key): Slow down the train Turn Left (defaults to A key): Controls track switching.
+ - Move Forward (defaults to W key): Speed up the train
+ - Move Backward (defaults to S key): Slow down the train
+ - Turn Left (defaults to A key): Controls track switching.
 Hold "Move Left" as you pass an intersection to direct the train down the left-most path.
-Turn Right (defaults to D key): Controls track switching.
+ - Turn Right (defaults to D key): Controls track switching.
 Hold "Move Right" as you pass an intersection to direct the train down the right-most path.
-Enabled / Disable Cruise Control (C key): When enabled, the train will maintain its current speed automatically (even if you jump out of the train - runaway train!)
+ - Enabled / Disable Cruise Control (C key): When enabled, the train will maintain its current speed automatically (even if you jump out of the train - runaway train!)
-Break (B key): A faster way to slow down your train besides holding down the Move Backwards key Exit Train (delete key): Exit the current train
+ - Break (B key): A faster way to slow down your train besides holding down the Move Backwards key
+ - Exit Train (delete key): Exit the current train.

  Note: If you don't hold left or right while passing an intersection, the train will choose the path that requires the least amount of turning.

 Train Passenger Controls: